-- Bribes: “If you put on your shoes, we can get ice cream tonight when I pick you up.”
+- Bribes: “If you put your shoes on, we can get ice cream tonight when I pick you up.”

-A good rule of thumb is to avoid making school an issue to argue about.
-Instead, keep it positive or at least matter-of-fact.
+In short, avoid making school an issue to argue about.
+Instead, keep it positive, or at least matter-of-fact.

 Explain that school is something we’ve all experienced, or highlight the fun activities she gets to do there that she doesn’t anywhere else.
-For instance, remind her of the playground she gets to visit several times a day, the many books they read, and the songs and games they play.
+For instance, remind her about the playground she gets to use several times a day, the many books they read, and the songs and games they play.

-Bonus tip: Help make your child’s experience at school even more positive with the lunches you pack!
-Include your child’s favorite meals, snacks, or even special treats for lunch.
+Bonus tip: Make her experience at school even more positive with the lunches you pack!
+Include her favorite meals, snacks, or even special treats for lunch.
 You can also print a family photo and slip it into her lunch bag as a special surprise.

 3. Give your child a special item